-To ensure adequate level of service and support during and after the end of the CESAR project, equipment dedicated to the maintenance of CESAR resource metadata descriptions and backup version of resources will be provided.
-The following configuration consisting of a computer server and disk matrix has been verified as sufficient for the current needs of the project and for future development of CESAR resources and may be used as a model configuration for META-NODEs.
+To ensure adequate level of service and support after the end of the CESAR project, equipment dedicated to the maintenance of CESAR resource metadata descriptions and backup version of resources was specified and in some cases also provided.
+The following configuration consisting of a server and disk matrix has been verified as sufficient for the current needs of the project and for future development of CESAR resources and may be used as a model configuration for managing META-NODE.